 I received a PhD in molecular physiology and biophysics from Baylor College of Medicine where I used carbon nanotechnology to develop a new treatment for autoimmune diseases.
 During grad school, I also founded and led a 501(c)(3) nonprofit organization that trains scientists and doctors to become management consultants, and also provides consulting services.
 Previously, I worked in biotech and venture capital.

 How to get in touch

 Feel free to connect with me on LinkedIn or GitHub.
-If you'd like to be notified of new blog posts, you can subscribe to the feed or follow me on Twitter, which I use almost exclusively to talk about AI and data science.
+If you'd like to be notified of new blog posts, I recommend following me on Twitter, which I use almost exclusively to talk about AI and data science.
 If you have any questions, tips or comments, don't hesitate to contact me.
 Thanks for visiting!